jerabaul29/guidelines_writing_papers/README.md

 - **M2**: if the methodology is better explained with a figure, create a figure to illutrate.
 - **M3**: if there are many metaparameters used in the methodology, summarize these in a table.

+## Supplementary materials [U]

+- **U1**: if relevant, use supplementary materials.
+- **U2**: make sure that supplementary materials are easy to find and high visibility: provide clear direct links to these in the paper / on the github repository.
+Consider having an appendix "External links" summarizing all links at the end of the paper.
+- **U3**: try to release supplementary materials on common well known platforms.
+For examples, if releasing a video, it will be seen a lot more if it is released on youtube (with proper title, caption, and link from the paper) in addition to being provided as a .zip, than if it is only released as a .zip alongside the paper on the publisher website.

 ## References [R]

 - **R1**: use a tool for generating the references; at least using bibtex and a bibliography .bib file (do not embedd the bibliographic entries into the manuscript, except at the last production step if required by the journal); ideally the .bib file could be exported from Zotero or similar, if not, the references can be exported individually from GScholar or similar (click on article -> all versions -> choose the relevant one and click "cite" -> BibTex).